helenclx/helenchong.dev/src/pages/about.md

 If you are looking for my professional history, you can [check out my résumé]({{sitemeta.siteUrl}}/resume).

+If you would like to suuport my work, you can [buy me a coffee](https://buymeacoffee.com/helenchong).

 ## My Certificates

 * freeCodeCamp's [Responsive Web Design Certification](https://www.freecodecamp.org/certification/helenclx/responsive-web-design)